601 Markham St. Toronto, Ontario, Canada M6G 2L7

 ph: (416) 533-9168 – email@example.com

 Monday, Tuesday, Thursday, & Saturday 11am – 7pm

 Wednesday & Friday 11am – 9pm

 Founded in 1987, The Beguiling has set a new standard in Canada for comics and graphic novel retail.
 Showcasing the largest selection of alternative, underground and avant-garde graphic story telling in the country, The Beguiling has a worldwide reputation for excellence.
 Among the many accolades afforded the store, the most prestigious was the first-ever Will Eisner Spirit of Retailing Award for excellence in retailing.

 In its long history The Beguiling sponsored many book launches, author signings, readings, and other comics events with legendary creators including Robert Crumb, Harlan Ellison, Jamie Hernandez, Neil Gaiman, Joann Sfar, and literally hundreds more.
-In 2003 several members of The Beguiling staff founded The Toronto Comic Arts Festival, bringing alternative and independent comics creators from around the world to Toronto to celebrate the best of comic art.
-Held every two years, the show continues to thrive, growing in size with each iteration.
+In 2003 several members of The Beguiling staff founded the not-for-profit Toronto Comic Arts Festival, bringing alternative and independent comics creators from around the world to Toronto to celebrate the best of comic art.
+Held every year, the show continues to thrive, growing in size with each iteration.

 The store regularly buys old comics published from the 1930’s up to the present day.
 New comic books come in every Wednesday, and new shipments of Japanese anime every Wednesday & Friday.
 New graphic novels arrive regularly, and thanks to our attention to detail and commitment to diversity, we receive many books before any other retail outlet.
 If you can’t find it anywhere else, The Beguiling probably has it, or can get it for you.